Offense

 VC 10851 includes auto taking, which meets the definition of “theft,” and being an accessory after the fact to the taking, which we must assume meets the definition of “obstruction of justice” under Pugin v.
 Garland, No. 22-23 (June 22, 2023).
 Defenders must assume that any conviction of 10851 is an AF if a sentence of a year or more is imposed.

-Immigration advocates should try to vacate the conviction.
-Advocates will argue that Pugin should not apply retroactively to convictions from before September 11, 2018, but we cannot rely on that.
-For further discussion of Pugin and arguments, see Advice to PC 32, above, and see ILRC, Obstruction of Justice: Pugin and California Offenses (July 2023).
+This will apply retroactively to past convictions, so conviction or sentence must be vacated.
+For further discussion of Pugin and arguments, For more information see Advice to PC 32, above, and see ILRC, Obstruction of Justice: Pugin and California Offenses (July 2023).

 For information on how to structure a sentence to avoid a year or more for immigration purposes, see § N.4 Sentence.